miguelamello/expressjs-javascript-pwa/README.md

 ### LightHouse Score: 99%
 This PWA is scoring 99% of performance in LightHouse.
-PS: Progressive Web Application analisys is out of thsis score since I'm still implementing it.
+PS: Progressive Web Application analisys is out of this score since I'm still implementing it.

 ### Goals
 The main objective is building an PWA APP that does not use any external library or framework.
 Only standard Web Technologies already present in mobile/desktop browsers shall be used.
 Babel is used to transpile the code and make the App compatible to browsers up to 10 years behind today.